-Card of Darkness offers 17 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 17 accessibility features for Card of Darkness in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Card of Darkness is a hand-animated adventure game where you attack enemies represented on cards.
 This isn't unusual.
 What is, however, are the small set of intricate rules and charm of each character.

-Card of Darkness has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 3 accessibility features for Difficulty in Card of Darkness which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Competitive Difficulty: Difficulty not adjustable, because you compete against other players.

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.

 Save Anytime: The game automatically saves progress or you can save any time, and not lose progress.
 This avoids being forced back to the start of a level, or checkpoint when you fail a particular challenge.

 Similar Games With More Accessibility Features for Difficulty